walmartlabs/thorax/docs/form.md

 - `set` - defaults to true, wether or not to set the attributes if valid on a model if one was set with `setModel`
 - `validate - defaults to true, wether or not to call `validateInput` during serialization
+- `children` - defaults to true, wether or not to serialize inputs in child views

 Each form input in your application should contain a corresponding label.
 Since you may want to re-use the same form multiple times in the same view a `cid` attribute with a unique value is provided to each render call of each template: